Rincekk/Final-Project/README.md

 # Final-Project
-We are making a system that gathers opinons from a given website, analyzes them and gives us a quick and simple summary.
+We are making a system that un-sorted files and categorizes them into appropriate folders

-I was here :D
-Jan Wolowacz